 - Showing clients that they have the power to change their lives themselves

 - Teaching clients to take responsibility for themselves

-Motivational interviewing is especially valuable to people who are originally unwilling to begin a treatment program or who are not ready to make the important life adjustments.
+Motivational interviewing is especially valuable to South Carolinians who may be unwilling to begin a treatment program or who are not ready to make the important life adjustments.
 This type of therapy is instrumental in bringing out self-motivated change, which is important for long-term recovery.

 Efficacy of Motivational Interviewing

 Since MI was first introduced in the 1980s, studies have shown that it can effectively treat a range of psychological and physical health conditions.
 Research also shows that motivational interviewing is a strategic therapeutic tool in addiction treatment.
 The downside is that MI doesn’t work well with patients who don’t believe they have a problem, which is a stepping stone that needs to be crossed first.
 Motivational interviewing can effectively treat a variety of conditions, but keep in mind that there is no one form of therapy that is applicable for everyone in every situation.

 If you or a loved are tired of endless cycle of addiction, and ready to change your life, then BriteLife may be the right South Carolina rehab for you.
 Call us toll-free at 866-470-2187 for a confidential assessment.